Where to Stay in Alexandria, Egypt

 Stanley and Rushdi

 Stanley is a residential neighbourhood in the eastern part of the city, built around the Stanley Bridge area and a popular beach.
 It has a quieter, more local character than central Alexandria and attracts Egyptian domestic tourists in summer.
-A range of hotels operate here, generally mid-range.
-Access to Montaza and the Corniche walk is convenient.
+The Marriott operates here.
+Access to Montazah and the Corniche walk is convenient.

 San Stefano

 San Stefano is the upscale eastern district.
-The Four Seasons Alexandria at San Stefano is the top hotel in the city — attached to the San Stefano Grand Plaza shopping mall and with direct beach access.
+The Four Seasons Alexandria at San Stefano is the top hotel in the city.
 For visitors prioritising a high-end beach-oriented stay, this is the address.
-Rates are priced accordingly and are significantly above the mid-range Corniche options.
+Rates are significantly above the mid-range Corniche options.

 Booking Timing